 Merriam's Kangaroo Rat

 The kangaroo rat gets its name because of its large hind legs.
 If scared, it can jump up to 10 feet high.
 Just like the Apache pocket mouse, they get all the water they need from the seeds they eat, so the scat is the same shape and texture.
-The total length of the kangaroo rat is about 13 inches with a tail length of eight inches.
+The total length of the kangaroo rat is about 13 inches with a tail length of 8 inches.
 The tracks are very similar to the Apache pocket mouse in size, but the kangaroo rat will rest its tail when still, leaving a tail imprint.

 The kit fox can be up to 30 inches long.
-Average weight is three to six pounds, similar to a Chihuahua.
+Its average weight is three to six pounds, similar to a Chihuahua.
 Their diet consists of kangaroo rats, desert cottontails, and Apache pocket mice.
 Their scat can have fur in it, which will leave it pointed on the ends.
 The tracks of a kit fox are very hard to distinguish from dog tracks in the park.
 The length of one footprint is one to one and a half inches.
 A good distinguishing mark is that there will be claw marks with the print of a kit fox.

 Nevada Buck Moth Caterpillar